Justin-Poon/energylab-dbt/README.md

     ```
     The dashboard will connect to the included `energylab.duckdb` file.

-2.  **(Optional) Rebuild the Database Locally:**
+2.  **(Optional) Rebuild the Database:**
-    If you modify the dbt models or seeds and want to update the database file used by the Streamlit app:
+    If you modify the dbt models or seeds and want to regenerate the database file:
     ```bash
     dbt build
     ```
-    This command will rebuild the `energylab.duckdb` file in the project root based on the current dbt models and seeds.
-You would then need to commit the updated `energylab.duckdb` file to the repository.
+    This command will rebuild `energylab.duckdb` in the project root.
+Remember to commit the updated file if you want it reflected in the repository and the live demo.

 ## Project Structure